mpars/Visible/README.md

 # Visible
-OSX menubar application to toggle hidden files
+OSX menubar application to toggle hidden system files in the finder.